Joensuu Airport: Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Joensuu Airport:

 Statistics

 Weather station

 The Finnish Meteorological Institute has a weather station at the airport.
 The highest recorded natural temperature in Finland, 37.2 °C, was measured at the airport on 29 July 2010.

 Ground transportation

 Bus

 Route 6, operated by Joensuu Region Public Transport, operates between the airport and the city centre according to flight schedules.